-The amendments are effective for annual reporting periods beginning on or after 1 January 2023.
+The amendments to IAS 1 are effective for annual periods beginning on or after 1 January 2024.
+The amendments are to be applied retrospectively in accordance with IAS 8.
 Application of these amendments is not expected to have any significant impact on the Company's financial statements.

-iv.
-IAS 7 - Statement of Cash Flows and IFRS 7 - Financial Instruments: Disclosures
+• IAS 7 - Statement of Cash Flows and IFRS 7 - Financial Instruments: Disclosures